gazebosim/docs/edifice/sensors.md

 ign gazebo sensor_tutorial.sdf
 ```

-Now you can see the robot move forward and as it approaches the wall it starts to turn left until it's clear and moves forward again.
+Now you can see the robot move forward and as it approaches the wall it starts to turn left until it's clear and moves forward again (be sure to press the play button in the bottom-left corner to make the robot start moving).

 ## Ignition launch